LDAR-Sim/LDAR_Sim/USER_MANUAL.md

 #### repairable_repair_cost (Site type file)

 **Description:** This is a propagating parameter that can be set at multiple level of granularity.
 See [repair cost](#values-cost-propagating-parameter) for more details on what this parameter represents.
-In this file, this is a single numeric value, representing cost.
+In this file, this is a single numeric value, representing cost to repair emissions.

 This parameter can also be set in the following files: